Gradient Descent Algorithm in Machine Learning

 Outline of Optimization Algorithms in Machine Learning

-Here our main goal is to optimize the cost, and to achieve this, any optimization algorithm will follow a standard process which is as follows:
+Here our primary goal is to optimize the cost, and for that, an optimization algorithm will follow a standard process as follows:

 • Step 1: Start with some random values of parameters θ0 and θ1.